ironcore-dev/ceph-provider/docs/usage/README.md

 # Usage Guides

 This section provides an overview on how `Volume`s from the [onmetal-api](https://github.com/onmetal/onmetal-api) project can be provisioned using the `cephlet` provider.
+The samples are equivalent for `Bucket`s.

 ## Available Pools and Classes